seal-aerospec/AeroSpec-Dashboard/README.md

 ### React Frontend

+The [src](https://github.com/seal-aerospec/AeroSpec-Dashboard/tree/main/src) folder contains all React components, assets, and files for the AeroSpec dashboard.
+Within this folder, different components of the dashboard are labeled by their folder name.

+#### App.js

+The [App](https://github.com/seal-aerospec/AeroSpec-Dashboard/blob/main/src/App.js) component houses all other child components displayed on the dashboard.
+Components displayed include the topbar, the sidebar, and the main content of the page.
+React Router is used to switch between different pages/main contents.

+#### Home

+The [Home](https://github.com/seal-aerospec/AeroSpec-Dashboard/blob/main/src/Dashboard/Home/index.js) component displays the blueprint, current devices, and air quality information to the user.

+#### Device Details

+#### Particle, Gas, and Temperature

+#### Alerts

+#### Blueprints and Devices

+#### Settings

+#### Assets

 ### AWS Amplify Backend

 [AWS Amplify](https://aws.amazon.com/amplify/) is used for the backend of the dashboard.
 With this tool, we can deploy and manage our web app, connect our frontend to our database, DynamoDB, and more.

 [GraphQL](https://graphql.org/) is used to make API requests to fetch and update data from DynamoDB.
 To fetch data, GraphQL requires a schema of what the request should fetch.
-The current schema (AeroSpec-Dashboard/amplify/backend/api/aerospecdashboard/schema.graphql) fetches device and air quality information.
+The [current schema](https://github.com/seal-aerospec/AeroSpec-Dashboard/blob/main/readme/amplify/backend/api/aerospecdashboard/schema.graphql) fetches device and air quality information.

  `type frontendteamschema @model {`\
 	&nbsp;&nbsp;`id: ID!`\